MewoLab/AquaDX/docs/chu3-national-matching.md

 If there is only one player, then yea it's because there are not enough players.
 Otherwise, it's because one of the players has a bad network environment (e.g. Symmetric NAT).
 Try again with someone who played this mode before, if it still doesn't work, then it's probably you.

+**Q: Why did I play two of the same songs in a row?**

+When other people picked a song that you don't have, the game will play the same song as the previous one.
+Make sure you have up-to-date options in your game.
+(Or they might have selected a custom chart, in that case there's not much you can do)

 ## How to Play